Ibbiibbi/AzureCLI/README.md

 # Azure CLI
-This repo contains various scripts that are functional using Azure CLI
+This repo contains various scripts that are functional using Azure CLI.
+Visit the wiki for detailed descriptions about each script.
 # How to use Azure CLI

 To use the Azure CLI, you need to sign in with your Azure account.
 Here's how you can do it: